MohitGupta121/gdsc-android-ipsa/.github/README.md

 ## Concepts used in the app :

+- **GDSC IPSA** uses all Jetpack libraries and follows MVVM architecture.

 - **JetPack Compose UI:** Jetpack Compose is Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
 Quickly bring your app to life with less code, powerful tools, and intuitive Kotlin APIs.
 - **Navigation Component Library + SafeArgs Plugin (Android Jetpack):** Navigation Libraries are used to make navigating throughout the app easier, using navGraph with destinations and safeArgs to pass data between destinations with type safety.
 - **LiveData, ViewModel + Room DB (Android Jetpack):** LiveData, Room and ViewModels such as EventDetailViewModel and AboutViewModel are used to make the architecture of the app more robust and scalable by making sure data survives configuration changes of user devices, all data gathering and model objects are present inside ViewModels.